-While you may be gearing up to figure out how to celebrate Fourth of July this year due to the coronavirus pandemic, there's another holiday coming up on June 19 that's also worth celebrating: Juneteenth, which celebrates the end of slavery in the U.S..
-And this year marks 155 years since Union General Gordon Granger marched to Texas and announced that enslaved people had been freed.
+While you may be gearing up to figure out how to celebrate Fourth of July this year considering the world is beginning to open up, there's another holiday coming up on June 19 that's also worth celebrating: Juneteenth, which celebrates the end of slavery in the U.S. This year marks 156 years since Union General Gordon Granger marched to Texas and announced that enslaved people had been freed.

 While many people can rightfully argue that slavery didn't exactly end there — with Jim Crow and mass incarceration creating different ways for Black people to continue to be denied basic human rights — Juneteenth is still seen as a major celebration in many households.
-While it is yet to be declared a national holiday, there's still plenty of celebrating to be done.
-And while the coronavirus pandemic is changing the way that we celebrate, there are still plenty of virtual Juneteenth celebrations that you can take part in this year.
+In fact, on Tuesday, June 15, 2021, the Senate unanimously passed a bill recognizing Juneteenth as a federal holiday.
+While the pandemic may have changed the way you will celebrate for another year, there are still plenty of virtual Juneteenth celebrations that you can take part in this year.

-With everything going on in regard to Justice for George Floyd protests and shared videos of police brutality circulating the internet, it's possible you may feel a little weird celebrating this year.
-But uplifting Black voices and communities is exactly what we need right now, and what better way to do that than by celebrating advancements made in Black history.
+With everything going on in regard to Justice for George Floyd protests and shared videos of police brutality circulating the internet that started in 2020, it's possible you may have questions for how you should celebrate this year.
+However, uplifting Black voices and communities is exactly what the nation needs right now, and there’s no better way to do that than by celebrating advancements made in Black history.

 1. The Amistad Center for Art & Culture